jacobsimpson/jt/roadmap.md

         - `jt '!=2013T'` prints all lines where the line can be coerced into a date, and the date is less than 2013-01-01T00:00:00 or greater than or equal to 2014-01-01T00:00:00
-- `jt` supports date/time as a native type, and has syntax support for date/time literals
 - Print all lines where the 3rd column is a date before Dec 11, 2017 at 6:43:00am local time.
 Since the 3rd column is being compared to a date, `jt` will attempt to parse it as a date/time, trying out various formats to see if